ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/228).

 ## TruePeril
+Note: This mod is deprecated.
+Use PerilGauge instead.
 Allows you to remove the interpolation/decay of the value on the Psyker's peril gauge and to show up to 2 decimal places of the peril value.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/63).